sammndhr/algorithms/README.md

-# CRACKING THE CODING INTERVIEW
+# Data Structures And Algorithms

+Everything related to data structures and algorithms that I've coded.

+## Cracking the Coding Interview

 **To create file**: From the chapter folder, run `ch_1_arrays_and_strings$ node ../create_file.js '9 String Rotation'`

-## Chapter 1 — Arrays and Strings
+### Chapter 1 — Arrays and Strings

 1. [x] Is Unique
 2. [x] Check Permutation